gregstein/AoE2Tools/nuget/readme.txt

-rename this folder to ".nuget" insteas of "nuget"
+rename this folder to ".nuget" instead of "nuget"